Should a blessing be recited when building a fence around a roof?

-Is the blessing to be said even if the fence is installed by a worker?
+Is the blessing to be said even if a worker installs the fence?

 The blessing is to be said by the owner of the home, even if it is installed by a worker, including a gentile.
+In such a case, one is to explicitly appoint the worker as one’s emissary to fulfill the Mitzvah of building the fence.
 However, this only applies if the worker is paid by the day or hour.
-If, however, he is paid for the job, then if he is a Jew, the Jewish worker is to say the blessing [of Al Asiyas Meakah], and if he is a gentile, a blessing is not to be recited.
+If, however, he is paid for the job, then if he is a Jew, the Jewish worker is to say the blessing [of Al Asiyas Meakeh], and if he is a gentile, a blessing is not to be recited.

 Devarim 28:8

 Admur Shemiras Guf Vinefesh Halacha 1; Michaber 427:1; Rambam Rotzeiach 11:1; Sifri Ki Seitzei 229

 Admur Shemiras Guf Vinefesh Halacha 1; Michaber 427:6; Rambam Rotzeiach 11:3; Sifri Ki Seitzei 229

 Admur Shemiras Guf Vinefesh Halacha 1; Smeh 427:2 and 5